-Usually, when you make a mortgage payment, part of it reduces the principal and the rest pays the interest.
-An interest-only loan lets you pay for only the interest for a specific number of years, after which you have to pay both principal and interest.
-This reduces your monthly payment for the first few years of repayment.
-However, your payment will increase when you start paying principal in addition to interest.
-Here’s what you need to know about interest-only mortgages and their pros and cons.
+Usually, when you make a mortgage payment, part of it goes toward your loan’s principal and the rest goes toward your loan’s interest.
+An interest-only mortgage lets you pay only the interest on your loan for a specific number of years, after which point you need to pay both principal and interest.

 Key Takeaways:

-- An interest-only loan allows you to pay only the interest on your loan for the first three to 10 years.
+- An interest-only mortgage lets you pay only interest on your loan for a period of time.

 How Do Interest-Only Mortgages Work?

-An interest-only mortgage allows you to pay only the interest for a time, typically three to 10 years.
-This reduces your monthly payment, but your principal remains unchanged.
-When you start paying both interest and principal, your payment will increase significantly as you have less time to pay down the principal to zero.
+An interest-only mortgage allows you to pay only the interest on your loan for a set period of time, typically up to 10 years.
+This reduces your monthly payment initially, but your principal remains unchanged.
+Once you start paying both interest and principal, your monthly payments will increase significantly, as you’ll have less time to pay down the principal to zero.

 What’s Your Goal?